Provmawn/Neuro/README.md

-This is my game framework that I have been working on.
-I am using it as a way to learn graphics programming, C++17 and some C++20 programming, software engineering, and actual game programming!
+:milky_way: This is my game framework that I have been working on.
+I am using it as a way to learn graphics programming, C++17 and some C++20 programming, software engineering, and actual game programming! :milky_way:

 ![Demonstration](display.PNG)